javierjrg/POS-Microservices-RPi4B-GreengrassV2/README.md

 ## Future Enhancements
 The next version of this project will utilize AWS DynamoDB instead of Amazon S3 to save CSV file updates and integrate two additional Raspberry Pi 4B devices into the AWS Greengrass Core.

 ---

+## MAC Model
+Please review [MAC_MODEL.md](MAC_MODEL.md) to understand the project's motivation, architecture, and challenges.

+---

+## Clarification

+Please have a look at [CLARIFICATION.md](CLARIFICATION.md) for details on essential project clarification.

+---